cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.10 TLS Using a Random Number

 Confirming the Applicant's control over the FQDN by confirming the presence of a Random Value within a Certificate on the Authorization Domain Name which is accessible by the CA via TLS over an Authorized Port.

+##### 3.2.2.4.11 Any Other Method

+CAs SHALL NOT use domain validation methods that are not explicitly allowed by these requirements in section 3.2.2.4.

+##### 3.2.2.4.12 Validating Applicant as a Domain Contact

+Confirming the Applicant's control over the FQDN by validating the Applicant is the Domain Contact.
+This method may only be used if the CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.

+Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+This method is suitable for validating Wildcard Domain Names.

 #### 3.2.2.5 Authentication for an IP Address
 For each IP Address listed in a Certificate, the CA SHALL confirm that, as of the date the Certificate was issued, the Applicant has control over the IP Address by: